-A Pap smear, also called a Pap test, is a screening performed in your doctor’s office (typically by a gynecologist, but nurse practitioners and family doctors also perform them).
-A Pap smear tests for cervical cancer or any abnormalities in your cervix.
+A Pap smear, also called a Pap test, is a screening performed in a doctor’s office by a gynecologist, nurse practitioner or family doctor.
+It tests for changes in your cells that could develop into cervical cancer over time.

-Whether you’re a Pap smear newbie or veteran, here are five things you should know about this simple, lifesaving screening.
+Whether you’re a newbie or veteran, here are five things to know about this simple, lifesaving screening.

-1. Most women should have a Pap smear every 3 years.
+1. Most women should have a Pap smear every 3 to 5 years.

-Some women may need more frequent screenings, especially those who have an increased risk for cervical cancer or infection, while some women over age 65 may be able to stop getting Pap smears altogether!
-Talk to your doctor to see what’s right for you.
+Some women may need more frequent testing if they’ve had abnormal test results in the past.
+And most women over age 65 may be able to stop getting Pap smears altogether.
+Talk to your healthcare provider to see what’s right for you.

 2. Whether you’re sexually active or not, you still need a Pap smear.

-Most cervical cancers are caused by an infection from the human papillomavirus (HPV), which is sexually transmitted.
-However, not all cervical cancers stem from HPV, which means Pap smears are necessary whether you’re sexually active or not.
+Most cervical cancers are caused by HPV, which is sexually transmitted.
+However, not all cervical cancers stem from HPV, so Pap tests are necessary whether you’re sexually active or not.

-3. Pap smears do not screen for sexually transmitted diseases (STDs).
+3. Pap smears don’t screen for sexually transmitted infections (STIs).

-Pap smears test for any abnormal cell changes in your cervix, which could lead to or be cervical cancer.
-Pap smears do not test for HPV or other STDs, such as gonorrhea or chlamydia.
-If you want to be tested for STDs, be sure to ask your doctor during your appointment.
+Pap smears test for any abnormal cell changes in your cervix, which could lead to cervical cancer.
+They don’t test for HPV or other STIs, like gonorrhea or chlamydia.
+If you want additional testing for STIs, be sure to ask your healthcare provider during your appointment.

 4. A Pap smear is different from a pelvic exam.

-Yes, a Pap smear and pelvic exam are different — and yes, you need both!
+Yes, they’re different — and yes, you need both.

-- A pelvic exam is typically performed at your annual well-woman visit with your gynecologist or women’s health provider.
-During this exam, your doctor will check your vulva, vagina, cervix, ovaries, uterus, rectum and pelvis for any abnormalities.
+- A pelvic exam is typically performed at your annual well-woman visit with your healthcare provider.
+During this exam, they’ll check your vulva, vagina, cervix, ovaries, uterus, rectum and pelvis for any abnormalities.

-- A Pap smear specifically tests for cervical cancer.
+- A Pap smear specifically screens for precancerous changes.
 If you’re due for one, you can get a Pap smear during your annual pelvic exam.

 5. You may want to reschedule your Pap smear if you’re on your period.

 Just due for a pelvic exam?
-There’s no reason to avoid it while on your period, unless you’re having the pelvic exam because you’re experiencing abnormal discharge or another issue.
+There’s no reason to avoid it while on your period unless you’re having the pelvic exam because you’re having abnormal discharge or another concern.

-Remind your mom, sisters, friends – every woman in your life – today!
-Our women’s health team is standing by, ready to help you live a long, healthy life.
+Remind your mom, sisters, friends — every woman in your life — to schedule their appointment (especially if it’s been a few years).